wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The new event object, with its destination and source being the source and destination of the input object, is returned to the sender of the input object by calling `forwardByDestination()`.

+Method `resendEvent()` does not create any new event object, but just implements exponential backoff for an existing object, and schedules its sending in a future cycle.
+This also violates the principle of DES, just like how access latency is modeled.
+The backoff value is computed based on how many reattempts have been made.
+The delivery time of the event is then the current tick, plus tag latency, plus the backoff cycles.
+The event is sent with `forwardByDestination()`.

 #### Function Stubs

 The base class also defines stub functions for each type of coherence message it may receive, with the name being